albatros69/visual_transfer/README.md

         -h, --help  show this help message and exit

 On the receiver, you just have to give the output file.
-After you launch the command, a window appear to give you the opportunity to set the image capture by the webcam correctly: try to get as much as the other side screen, to improve the quality of the transfer.
+After you launch the command, a window appear to give you the opportunity to set the image capture by the webcam correctly: try to get as much of the other side screen, to improve the quality of the transfer.
 As soon as the start of the transfer is detected, the window is closed.
 You can stop the transfer before completion by hitting Ctrl+C. At the end of the transfer, a list of missed chunks (if any) is provided.
 You can transfer those ones by starting again the sender in partial mode.